pnsk-lab/hekapu/docs/apis/adapter.md

 # Adapter

-Metori has a target, it works any runtimes.
+Hekapu has a target, it works any runtimes.
-Adapter will make Metori able to do that.
+Adapter will make Hekapu able to do that.

 ## What's Adapter?

-Adapters are wrappers to connect between Metori and JS runtimes/devices.
+Adapters are wrappers to connect between Hekapu and JS runtimes/devices.

 For example, you can run your app on CPU if you use CPU adapter.
 If you changed your mind and you want to use GPU on Deno, you can choose or create optimal adapter.